Write command-line apps

 }

-The Dart runtime passes command-line arguments to the app's main
+The Dart runtime passes command-line arguments to

 function as a list of strings.
-The ArgParser

-is configured to parse the -n
+is configured to parse the

 .

-The following diagram shows how the dcat
+The following diagram shows how the

-command line used above is parsed into an ArgResults
+command line used above

 object.

-You can access flags and options by name, treating an ArgResults
+You can access flags and options by name,

-like a Map
+like a

-.
-You can access other values using the rest
+You can access other values using the

 property.

-The API reference for the args
+API reference

-library provides detailed information to help you use the ArgParser
+library provides detailed information to help you use

-and ArgResults
+and

 classes.